 Elevation Gain: Low (866 ft)

 You can also climb up to the High Knoll viewpoint to gaze at the Pitt River and nearby farms.
-This is an easy hike to do while spending a couple of days in Vancouver during winter.
+This is an easy hike to do while spending 2 days in Vancouver during winter.

 4. Dinkey Peak